Best Way to Light a Charcoal Grill

 The electric charcoal starter can be a great alternative to the chimney starter if you are looking for a fast, failure-proof method of getting your charcoal started for the grill.
 In essence, this is a simple device; the burner element of a standard electric stove, bent into a “U” shape, with an attached handle.
 It is this “U” shaped burner that gets your coals hot while the handle provides easy usability and safety.

-With this simple device, you just need to place the charcoal in a heap on the main heating element, plug in the cable, and wait a few minutes for the charcoal to get hot.
-You can then dump the charcoal in your grate, add more when needed, and start cooking.
+With this simple device, you just need to place the lump charcoal in a heap on the main heating element, plug in the cable, and wait a few minutes for the charcoal to get hot.
+You can then dump it in your charcoal grate, add more when needed, and start cooking.
 The entire process is fast and simple.

 However, this is not all.
-If you do not mind spending a bit more, you can get more sophisticated versions of the electric starter, like the Homeright Electro-Torch.
+If you do not mind spending a bit more, you can get more sophisticated versions of the electric starter to level up your charcoal grilling, like the Homeright Electro-Torch.
 This combines a heater and an air blower in a cylindrical tube with a handle and don’t allow Tim ‘the Toolman’ Taylor anywhere near your heater or air blower.
 The heating element, instead of directly heating the charcoal, heats the air and blows it over the charcoal, lighting it very quickly and uniformly.

 The advantage of electric fire starters is speed and convenience.
 They are hard to beat in these areas and can really make the process of getting your charcoal grill started a simple affair.
 Since you are not using any additive, chemical or otherwise, to get your charcoals started, you do not have to worry about unpleasant residues, whether it is chemical fumes or residues on the food or extra ash in your grate that floats around and sticks to the food.